PO Box 560 / 90 Alexander Lane, Solomons, Maryland 20688

-We currently have one class for each grade.
-The average class size for the 2019-20 school year was 11 students.
+We currently have one class for each grade, except for Kindergarten which has two classes.
+Our average class size is currently 16 students.

 School hours are 8:00a.m.-3:00p.m.
 Monday–Friday.
 Before School Care begins at 6:45a.m..
 After School Care is available from dismissal until 6:00p.m.

 Standardized testing is one of the many tools the Archdiocese of Washington Catholic schools used to measure our students' mastery of important concepts and skills.
 The primary purpose of testing is to improve students' learning and teachers' teaching by identifying both strengths and areas of improvement.
 Test scores are an important measure of performance, but they cannot and should not be the sole criteria upon which a family decides which Catholic school best fits their unique circumstances.

 We use Measure of Academic Progress (MAPS) testing.
 This is the most trusted and innovative assessment for measuring achievement and growth in K–12 math, reading, language usage, and science.
 It provides teachers with accurate, actionable evidence to help inform instructional strategies regardless of how far students are above or below grade level.
 It also connects to the largest set of supplemental instructional providers, giving educators flexibility in curriculum choices.

 Our school day begins every morning with Morning Prayer together in our Historic Church with our Principal.
 Students also say prayers before and after snack and lunch.
 Most Middle School classes begin with a student led prayer.
 Our day closes with a prayer at dismissal.